100NU-KH/product-recommendations/README.md

-# Product recommendation
+# Product recommendation Using Sci-kit Learn lib

-This Django application will suggest similar types of products as recommendation on product detail page of another product.
+This Django application will suggest similar types of products as recommendation on product detail page..

-Makes easier for user to browse through the same category of products.
+The product fIDVecorization is synchronour but can be done asynchronously Via Celery, celery beat cron, Apache Airflow etc.